Gladys Moncrieff: Later years

 In May 1924, Moncrieff married Thomas Henry Moore, at St James' Church, Sydney in a ceremony that attracted a large crowd.
 Moore became her manager.
 While honeymooning in England and France, she made her first gramophone recordings for the Vocalion Company.
 In Australia she was hugely successful as a musical comedy performer.
 She earned £150 a week, which made her one of the highest-paid performers in the history of Australian theatre.
 She left Australia for the stage in England in 1926.
 Her first show there was poorly received, but when she appeared in Franz Lehár's The Blue Mazurka in 1927, her success in England was assured.
 While in England she made 37 more gramophone recordings, which were sold locally and exported to Australia where they sold successfully.

 Her marriage was not successful and she began to live apart from her husband, and then returned to Australia to appear in John Fuller's Rio Rita.
 The production was a commercial success and her career in Australia bloomed.
 She had a radio show in Australia and in the 1930s undertook tours for the New Zealand Broadcasting Service with New Zealand pianist Gil Dech.
 She also appeared in the Australian musicals Collits' Inn and The Cedar Tree for producer F. W. Thring.

 Her career was put on hold in March 1938 when she was involved in a motor vehicle accident, and she did not return to the stage until June 1940.
 She returned to perform in musical comedy, and was engaged to entertain Australian troops fighting in the Second World War at home and in New Guinea, and she became very active raising funds for war-related charities.
 In 1951 she toured Japan and Korea to entertain British and Australian occupation forces.
 For her wartime contributions, she was made an Officer of the Order of the British Empire in 1952 for services to patriotic and charitable movements.

 She continued her stage and radio work, and during 1958 and 1959 began her farewell stage tour of Australia and New Zealand.
 Her final stage appearance was at Hamilton, New Zealand, and her last public performance was in a televised concert in Brisbane in 1962.
 She retired to the Gold Coast, Queensland in 1968 and prepared her memoirs My Life of Song which was ghosted by Lillian Palmer and published in 1971.
 In 1962 Moncrieff made guest appearances on George Wallace Jnr’s television show Theatre Royal.

 Moncrieff came outside of her Gold Coast home on a canal to wave to the people on the canal cruise boats whilst they played her arias.

 Moncrieff died at Pindara Private Hospital at the Gold Coast at the age of 83.
+In 1984, a new Gold Coast federal electoral division was created and was named the Division of Moncrieff in honour of the singer.